Ideas for creating passive income

 No SEO has a sure system to get you to the top of Google - we just have lot's of proven techniques that have a better chance of getting you to the top of Google.

-Having worked with award winning social media people (yes call and I will pass on their details) it seems that social media on it's own is not a skill.
-Include film making, award winning journalism, graphic design and media savvyness then you have a social media expert.
+Having worked with multi-award winning social media people (yes call and I will pass on their details) it seems that social media on it's own is not a skill.
+Include film making, award winning journalism, graphic design and media savviness then you have a social media expert.

-The kid who plays with his mobile phone all day cannot compete against the above skills.
+The kid who plays with his mobile phone all day cannot compete against the multi-skilled professional.

 Sometimes you only get a few seconds to get a sale - attention spans being what they are.

-If the website is too clumbsy or slow and does not eliminate all distractions when it comes to making a sale you can lose that sale.
+If the website is too clumsy or slow and does not eliminate all distractions when it comes to making a sale you can lose that sale.

 A simply example could be a site with multiple ads happening on the final sales page - you must be kidding - give no buttons or options except to buy the products and you will sell more.

 A site designed for mobile devices is a must.
 Simple code that can remove content on a mobile device to avoid scrolling is also important.
 A responsive site is a site that has CSS code created to adjust to various screen sizes.
 How responsive is your site?
 Test it by resizing the browser window.